 So, you’re buying a business?
 Congratulations!
 That’s a huge undertaking that will give you an incredible amount of excitement.
-By this point, I have to presume you’ve already figured out what you want to be doing and you’ve picked out a company you’re going to buy.
+By this point, you probably already know what you want to be doing.
+You may even have a company you’re going to buy.
 If not, this article about acquisitions will still help, but just won’t be as immediately concerning.

 Let’s talk about some things you want to look for in business acquisitions.
 These are the red flags you should look out for in order to ensure you’re getting a good investment.
 As every purchase is different, we can only cover a broad generalization of the things you should address.

 First and foremost, you should know the difference between a company purchase and an asset purchase.
 If you don’t, we have a great article on this topic.
 Very shortly stated, a company purchase is a sale of the equity of the company, keeping the company intact.
 An asset purchase is purchasing all of the assets of a company by a new company.
 There are many reasons why you would want to choose one over the other.
 We cover all that in our previous article.

 In both a company purchase and asset purchase acquisitions, you have to watch out for taxes.
 Be sure to get your seller to provide a certificate of good standing from the state department of revenue.
 Certain taxes run with the inventory and some run with the employees themselves.
 Additionally, the state and federal departments of revenue can place liens on assets of the company before and after they are transferred.